Montana Medical Marijuana Program and Think Higher Caregiving

-We are small atmosphere dispensary that is able to offer a more personal touch.
-At the end of the day, It’s your medicine, we work with you to find specific products that will help your specific issues.
+We are a small atmosphere dispensary that is able to offer a more personal touch.
+At the end of the day, it’s your medicine, and we work with you to find specific products that will help your issues and work best with your preferences and daily lifestyle.
 We will always have a range of choices to ensure we have something for each individual patient.
-Our highly knowledgable staff will be able to direct, help, and will always strive to provide top-notch customer services.
+Our highly knowledgeable staff can direct you and will always strive to provide unparalleled customer service.

 Is Think Higher Caregiving medical cannabis safe?

-We take quality control and set our standards extremely high.
-We believe in a sealed room design so absolute no outside particulars will dirty our growing environment.
-With our state of the art design, we are able to have a very tight control and strict range of environmental variables.
+We take quality control seriously and set our standards extremely high.
+We believe in a sealed room design, so absolutely no outside particles will dirty our growing environment.
+With our state of the art design, we are able to have very tight controls and a strict range of environmental variables.

 We follow a strict policy of following MT banned pesticides.
-By following a strict regiment of organic insecticides we are happy to say you will never have dangerous pesticides in your cannabis.
+By following a strict regimen of organic insecticides, we are happy to say you will never have dangerous pesticides in your cannabis.